CHARLIE MOORE (AND HIS DIXIE PARTNERS)

 - From Piedmont, South Carolina; later, Richmond, Virginia.

 - Began performing at age 17 (1952) with his group The Dixie Partners

 - 1960, formed a partnership with Bill Napier and performed as Moore and Napier throughout most of the sixties, recording several albums for King Records.
-Famous for their “truck driving” songs which got heavy juke-box play.
+They were famous for their truck driving songs which got heavy juke-box play.

 - 1969, re-formed The Dixie Partners and recorded several more albums for Old Homestead and Leather Records.

 - As a songwriter, he is best known for songs like “Kentucky Girl” (recorded by Larry Sparks) and “The Legend of the Rebel Soldier” (recorded by the Country Gentlemen), a song based on the life of his great grandfather.

 - Had his own TV show in the Greenville-Spartanburg, SC region.
 Also was a country DJ.

 - 1979, died at the age of 44.